 International Open Access Week 22-28 October 2018

-This year, the University organised a series of events to observe International Open Access Week 2018.
+In 2018, the University organised a series of events to observe International Open Access Week 2018.
 Activities included talks, information sessions and hands-on workshops designed to help researchers make their work open.

 “Enabling others to access the results of our research is essential in ensuring that our findings make maximum impact – and deliver maximum benefit,” Fiona Lettice, Pro Vice-Chancellor, Research and Innovation.
 “We’re already good at sharing outputs by adding publications to Pure, but to make our research truly open we must go further.